 Instructions

-- Preheat the grill on high, clean, and oil the grates.
-Or, for the stovetop, prepare a large pan, non-stick, or cast iron skillet preferred over medium-high heat with a light coat of oil.
+- Preheat the grill to high, clean, and oil the grates.
+For the stovetop, prepare a large pan, nonstick, or cast iron skillet over medium-high heat with a light coat of oil.

 - Prepare the starch for the panade, like crushed oats, crushed crackers, bread, or panko bread crumbs.

-- Form into ¼ to ⅓ pound burger patties about 3 ½ to 4-inch diameter, then depress the center of the patties about a third of the thickness about the diameter of a quarter.
+- Form into ¼ to ⅓ pound burger patties about 3 ½ to 4-inch diameter, then depress the center of the patties about a third of the thickness and about the diameter of a quarter to prevent puffing.

 - Cook over high heat on the grill or in a skillet with some oil over medium-high heat.
-Flip every 4-5 minutes until an internal temperature of 160°—about 10 minutes.
+Flip every 4-5 minutes until an internal temperature of 160°—about 10 minutes on the grill but a bit longer on the stovetop.

 - Remove from heat and allow to rest for 5 minutes before serving.